Examples

 Both Relationship(0) and Relationship(1) have the type `KNOWS` and property `level` = 10

 The constraint creation fails on the first offending relationships that are found.
-This does not guarantee that there are no other offending relationships in the data.
+This does not guarantee that there are no other offending relationships in the graph.
 Therefore, all the data should be checked and cleaned up before re-attempting the constraint creation.

 This is an example MATCH query to find all offending relationships for the constraint above: